kforkaran/AWS-EKS-Deployment-Pipeline/README.md

 - Wait until user instruction
 - Update the service to Green

-## Requirements
+## Dependencies

 - Jenkins
-- Blue Ocean and Pipline-AWS Plugin in Jenkins
+- Blue Ocean and Pipeline-AWS Plugin in Jenkins
 - Docker and Kubectl
 - AWS Cli